 As we begin creating our own thematic units, rather than relying on those presented in our textbooks, we are faced with the challenge of selecting themes that are relevant to our students while at the same time preparing them for authentic situations in the target culture as well as high-stakes testing such as IB or AP.
 In creating this unit, my goal was to help my students learn the vocabulary they would need to express the symptoms of common illnesses as well as study health concerns that are relevant to them at this point of their lives (such as stress and lack of sleep).
 I also wanted to lay the foundation for other health-related topics that will be included in next year’s IB curriculum.
 Here’s a quick summary of this unit and a full agenda, to which the materials are linked, can be accessed here.
-(Edited 5/23: updated link)
+(New link added 5/25/18)

 Day 1: I started the unit with the topic of stress because I thought this would hook the students.
 I began by projecting an infographic showing symptoms, sources, and remedies for stress.
 (Note: As I selected sections of the infographic to project, I was intentional about which effects of stress I projected in order to avoid those that were less appropriate for class.)
 Discussing this infographic provided an opportunity to provide lots of input to the students and introduce them to the vocabulary they would be using throughout the unit.
 After this input phase, I projected images from an infographic and had the students discuss what they saw in each picture, as well as what stress reduction strategy was being depicted.
 (The students discussed with a partner, and then I randomly chose students to share their ideas with the class.)
 I then projected the original infographic so that the students could compare their ideas to those of the original author.

 Day 2: As a lesson hook, I showed a short video about stress and exams.
-I then had the students discuss pre-reading questions related to their own stress, followed by a short comprehension guide for an 1jour1actu article about kids and stress.
+I then had the students discuss pre-reading questions related to their own stress, followed by a short comprehension guide for a 1jour1actu article about kids and stress.
 Using French comprehension questions, rather than English IPA-style questions, allowed us to discuss this formative assessment as a class.
 The students then discussed what they had learned from the article, as well as their own stress, in order to create a Venn diagram comparing student stress in France and the U.S. Lastly the students wrote a paragraph comparing and contrasting stress in the two cultures.

 Day 3: I began this lesson, which focused on the role of exercise, by projecting an infographic with data about French health habits, especially those related to exercise.
 Asking questions about the infographic, as well as personalized questions about the students’ habits, provided input for this lesson.
 The students then completed an interpersonal activity in which they formulated French questions (based on an English cue) which their partner answered based on information in his/her infographic.
-Lastly the students completed a comprehension guide on a short video about exercise.
+Lastly, the students completed a comprehension guide on a short video about exercise.

 Day 4: Because I had a 90-minute block on this day, I assigned a series of learning stations to enable the students to use all modes to communicate about the role of sleep in maintaining a healthy lifestyle.
 At the interpersonal station, each student was given an infographic about the effects of a lack of sleep.
 The students discussed the information in their infographics and filled in a graphic organizer with facts that were found only on Infographic A, only on Infographic B, or on both infographics.
 I encouraged the students to share simple facts, using their own words, rather than reading directly from the infographic in order to ensure their partner’s comprehension and encourage negotiation of meaning.
-At the reading station the students read an 1jour1actu article about sleep and filled in a graphic organizer with main ideas and supporting details.
+At the reading station, the students read a 1jour1actu article about sleep and filled in a graphic organizer with main ideas and supporting details.
 At the listening station, the students first watched a video and filled in a graphic organizer with main ideas and supporting details, and then completed an Edpuzzle for a second video.

 Day 5: As a hook to this lesson I played the Stromae song, le Sommeil.
 I then had the students interview a partner about his/her sleeping habits, based on the ideas from the first video from the previous day’s lesson.
 In order to ensure an adequate negotiation of meaning, I created an A and B form, so that each member of the dyad had different topics to discuss.
 The students then wrote a message to their partner in which they gave advice, based on the video, about how their partner could improve his/her sleeping habits.
 In order to introduce an interpersonal component to this writing, I may have the students write a response to the message they receive, indicating whether or not they will follow the advice and why/why not.